Tanja Sanders

 Most executives are the best-kept secret in their industry.
 They deliver results, lead teams, and drive strategy, but nobody outside their organisation knows who they are.
 Storytelling changes that by giving you a repeatable narrative that communicates authority, humanity, and point of view.
 When your story is sharp, LinkedIn posts write themselves.
 Keynote invitations follow.
 Board seats open up.
 Visibility isn't about self-promotion.
 It's about having a story worth repeating.

 Personal branding is what you want people to think about you.
 Storytelling is how you make them feel it.
 Most personal branding advice focuses on positioning, taglines, and content calendars.
 That's the surface.
 Without a real story underneath, personal branding is just packaging with nothing inside.
-The Expansion Space works on the story first.
+This programme works on the story first.
 The brand follows naturally.

 Yes.
 Storytelling is a skill, not a personality trait.
 Every client I work with says some version of "I'm not good at this" in our first session.
-By session three, they have a narrative that makes rooms go quiet.
+By the end of the programme, they have a narrative that makes rooms go quiet.
 The story is already inside you.
 It's in the moment that changed how you see your industry, the failure that taught you more than any success, the customer whose life shifted because of what you built.
 We just need to find it and shape it.

 The Science Behind It